 This unassuming brick house happens to be one of the most important buildings in American history.
 It was inside here that Thomas Jefferson penned the Declaration of Independence.
 The house, however, was owned by a man named Jacob Graff.

-It took him around three weeks.
+It took him around three weeks to finish the document.
 Though the original house was torn down, a replica has been built in its place.

 Eastern State Penitentiary

 Opened in 1829, the Eastern State Penitentiary was one of the largest and most innovative prisons of its time.
 It was the first to use a hub-and-spoke design, meaning that numerous cell blocks all connected to a central watchtower.